AgentschapPlantentuinMeise/Mapping-taxonomists/README.md

 The function added metadata to the articles, indicating which species or taxonomic subjects were identified in each article.

 ## 4.  `get_authors.py` which extracts the authors from these articles
+### Global Author Extraction
+1. **Loading Taxonomic Articles**:
+   The script begins by loading a pre-processed dataset of taxonomic articles, which includes articles where taxonomic subjects, such as species, have been identified.
+This dataset is stored in the `taxonomic_articles_with_subjects.pkl` file and contains the necessary metadata, including author information.

+2. **Extracting Authors**:
+   The next step is to extract the **author information** from each article using the `get_authors` function from the custom `prep_authors` package.
+This function scans through the articles and compiles a list of all contributing authors.

+3. **Isolating Single Authors**:
+   Once the complete list of authors is generated, we use the `get_single_authors` function to filter out instances where an author is listed multiple times across different articles.
+This function ensures that each author appears only once in the output, allowing us to obtain a unique list of taxonomic authors.

+4. **Storing Global Author Data**:
+   The global author data is saved in two intermediate files:
+   - **`all_authors_of_taxonomic_articles.pkl`**: This file contains the complete list of authors across all taxonomic articles.
+   - **`single_authors_of_taxonomic_articles.pkl`**: This file contains the deduplicated list of authors, ensuring each author appears only once.

+   These files are stored in the **`interim`** directory for further analysis or processing.

+### European Author Extraction

+5. **Processing European Articles**:
+   Although the section processing European taxonomic articles is commented out, the intended steps are as follows:
+   - A separate dataset of **European taxonomic articles** (stored in `european_taxonomic_articles_with_subjects.pkl`) would be loaded.
+   - Similar to the global workflow, the authors of these articles would be extracted using the `get_authors` function, and single authors would be isolated using `get_single_authors`.

+6. **Filtering by Country**:
+   The key feature of this section is the extraction of authors based on their country of affiliation.
+The **`get_country_authors`** function filters the global author dataset to retain only those authors associated with specific countries (likely European countries).
+This allows for a geographically-targeted analysis of taxonomic research.

+7. **Deduplicating European Authors**:
+   The **`get_single_authors`** function is applied again, this time on the European dataset, to ensure that authors are uniquely represented.
+This deduplicated list of European authors is particularly valuable for generating insights into regional taxonomic research.

+8. **Storing European Author Data**:
+   The results for the European authors are saved in the following files:
+   - **`country_authors_with_all_taxonomic_articles.pkl`**: This file contains all the authors from selected countries.
+   - **`country_taxonomic_authors_no_duplicates.pkl`**: This file contains the deduplicated list of country-specific authors.
+   - **`country_taxonomic_authors_no_duplicates.tsv`**: The deduplicated list is also saved as a TSV file for easy sharing and inspection.

 ## 5.  `disambiguate.py` which disambiguates said authors

+This script aims to disambiguate authors from taxonomic articles and link them to the GBIF taxonomic backbone.
+The workflow involves preprocessing author names, linking them to species they study, and resolving duplicates by matching authors based on their affiliations and taxonomic subjects.
+The process also involves clustering similar authors to eliminate redundant entries while retaining accurate information about their research.

+### Authors

+1. **Loading and Simplifying the Dataset**:
+   The dataset containing taxonomic authors is loaded from the `country_taxonomic_authors_no_duplicates.pkl` file.
+Unnecessary columns are dropped, and the remaining columns include key fields like `author_id`, `author_display_name`, `author_orcid`, `inst_id` (institution ID), and `species_subject`.

+2. **Generating Truncated and Stripped Names**:
+   For each author, the script generates two new forms of their name:
+   - **Truncated Name**: This consists of the first initial and the last name.
+   - **Stripped Name**: This is the author’s full name with spaces, periods, and hyphens removed, ensuring consistency across variations of the same name.

+   These names help in matching authors with minor variations in name formatting.

+### GBIF Taxonomic Backbone

+3. **Loading the Taxonomic Backbone**:
+   The GBIF taxonomic backbone, containing species names and taxonomic ranks, is loaded from the `Taxon.tsv` file.
+Unnecessary columns are dropped, and only species with non-ambiguous taxonomic statuses are retained.

+4. **Building a Dictionary for Faster Lookup**:
+   A dictionary (`seen_species`) is created where species names are keys, and their taxonomic order or family is the value.
+This allows for efficient matching between species names and taxonomic orders in later steps.

+5. **Linking Authors to Taxonomic Orders**:
+   Each author is linked to the taxonomic orders of the species they study.
+The script iterates over every author and, for each species they study, adds the corresponding taxonomic order (or family if no order is available) from the GBIF backbone.
+Duplicate taxonomic orders are avoided.

+6. **Matching Authors**:
+   The `match` function compares two authors to determine if they are likely the same person.
+The matching criteria are:
+   - If both authors have no taxonomic orders associated with them, they are considered the same only if their institution and full name match.
+   - If both have known taxonomic orders, they are considered the same if they share both an institution and at least one taxonomic order.

+7. **Clustering Similar Authors**:
+   The `cluster` function groups similar authors into clusters based on their names, institutions, and taxonomic orders.
+These clusters represent potential duplicates of the same author.

+8. **Resolving Duplicates**:
+   The script identifies duplicate authors by checking for matching truncated names.
+For each set of duplicates, it uses the `match` function to determine which authors are the same and clusters them together.

+9. **Merging Author Information**:
+   For each cluster of duplicate authors, the script merges the information into a single record.
+The `collect_values` function ensures that information from all duplicates is combined without redundancy, especially for taxonomic orders and species subjects.

+10. **Saving the Results**:
+    - The **merged people** (authors identified as duplicates and merged) are stored in `merged_people_truncated.csv`.
+    - The final, disambiguated list of authors is saved as:
+      - `authors_disambiguated_truncated.pkl`
+      - `authors_disambiguated_truncated.tsv`